 Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the Rx Highest Supported Long GI Data Rate subfield is equal to 0, then

-the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 9-250 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) if no OMN has been received from the first STA, otherwise, according to Table 9-75 (Setting of the Channel Width subfield and 160/80+80 BW subfield at a VHT STA transmitting the Operating Mode field), wherein the VHT Capabilities Information field and the Operating Mode field have been transmitted by the first STA.
+the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 9-250 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) if no OMN has been received from the first STA, otherwise, according to Table 9-75 (Setting of the Channel Width subfield and 160/80+80 BW subfield at a VHT STA transmitting the Operating Mode field), wherein the VHT Capabilities Information field and the Operating Mode field have been transmitted by the first STA which is not HE STA, otherwise, if the second STA and first STA are both HE STAs, according to Table Table 9-xxx (Setting of the VHT Channel Width and VHT NSS at a HE STA transmitting the Operating Mode Control field), wherein the Operation Mode Control and the HE Capabilities element has been transmitted by the first STA.

 Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the data rate for long GI of the MCS for NSS spatial streams at that bandwidth (expressed as the largest integer in Mb/s that is less than or equal to the data rate) is less than or equal to the rate represented by the Rx Highest Supported Long GI Data Rate subfield, then

-the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 9-250 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) if no OMN has been received from the first STA, otherwise, according to Table 9-75 (Setting of the Channel Width subfield and 160/80+80 BW subfield at a VHT STA transmitting the Operating Mode field), wherein the VHT Capabilities Information field and the Operating Mode field have been transmitted by the first STA.
+the <VHT-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive, except that if dot11VHTExtendedNSSBWCapable of the second STA is true, the supported bandwidth values and NSS values of each <VHT-MCS, NSS> tuple are updated according to Table 9-250 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) if no OMN has been received from the first STA, otherwise, according to Table 9-75 (Setting of the Channel Width subfield and 160/80+80 BW subfield at a VHT STA transmitting the Operating Mode field), wherein the VHT Capabilities Information field and the Operating Mode field have been transmitted by the first STA which is not HE STA, otherwise, if the second STA and first STA are both HE STAs, according to Table Table 9-xxx (Setting of the VHT Channel Width and VHT NSS at a HE STA transmitting the Operating Mode Control field), wherein the Operation Mode Control and the HE Capabilities element has been transmitted by the first STA.

 Otherwise, the <VHT-MCS, NSS> tuple at that bandwidth is not supported by the first STA on receive.